MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-one-box-config.md

     >Bypass the interactive configuration steps using the argument `-silentoneboxinstall` and specifying a password for [the local 'admin' account](../deployr/../operationalize/configure-authentication.md#local) when you launch the administration utility.
 If you choose this method, you can skip the next three substeps.
 For R Server 9.1 on Windows, for example, the syntax might be:
     `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.
 Learn about all command line switches for this script, [here](../operationalize/configure-use-admin-utility.md#switch).

-    1. Choose the option to **Configure R Server for Operationalization**.
+    1. Choose the option to **Configure server** (or in previously releases, Configure R Server for Operationalization).

     1. Choose the option to **Configure for one box** to set up the web node and compute node onto the same machine.